How Does a Welding Machine Work?

 • Shielded metal arc welding (SMAW)

-Gas metal arc welding (GMAW) is also called metal inert gas (MIG) welding.
-MIG welding is considered one of the easiest methods of welding, especially for tack welding
+Gas metal arc welding (GMAW) is called metal inert gas (MIG) welding.
+MIG welding is considered one of the easiest, especially tack welding methods

 GMAW uses a consumable electrode.
 The electrode is typically made of a solid metal wire.
 The wire melts, acting as a filler for the welding process.
 The machine continuously feeds the wire through the welding gun.